Ensurge successfully completed first phase of building Multi-Layered Batteries of its Rechargeable Solid-State Lithium Microbattery

-SAN JOSE, Calif., September 14, 2023 -- Ensurge Micropower (OSE: ENSU, and OTCQB: ENMPY) (“Ensurge” or the “Company”), today announces to have successfully completed the first phase of building multi-layered solid-state lithium micro battery with predefined capabilities.
+SAN JOSE, Calif., Sept.
+14, 2023 (GLOBE NEWSWIRE) -- Ensurge Micropower (OSE: ENSU, and OTCQB: ENMPY) (“Ensurge” or the “Company”), today announces to have successfully completed the first phase of building multi-layered solid-state lithium micro battery with predefined capabilities.
 Based on this important milestone, the Company’s lead customer within the digital health market has decided to commence product testing.

 The digital-health market innovator has already in 2022 evaluated the Company’s unit-cell and package single-layer samples, which in December 2022 led to a 150,000-unit order for Ensurge’s rechargeable 1-100 milliampere-hour (mAh) microbattery.
 The order will be delivered when entering volume production.